onedebos/naija-faker/README.md

 ### Test

-- To run the test, simply run
+- To run the tests

 ```
+npm install
-npm run test
+npm test
 ```

 ## Authors